suyeong0325/suyeong.github.io/_posts/2019-03-31-water-hyacinth.md

 comments: true
 ---

 Water hyacinth (Eichhornia crassipes) is called the world’s worst aquatic weed because of its extremely rapid growth.
 It creates thick mats that deplete nutrients of freshwater by blocking oxygen and solar radiation and consequently induces habitat destruction.
-However, field observation of water hyacinth is difficult due to its characteristics.
+However, field observation of water hyacinth is difficult due to its habitat feature.
 Therefore, the number of remote sensing technologies applications on water hyacinth monitoring has increased.

 ![map_frame](/img/frame_main.jpg)